Skip to main content

 Your lender must take care of the property until it is sold.

-They must deal with emergency or essential repairs and may also undertake basic maintenance work.
+They must deal with emergency or essential repairs.
+They may also do basic maintenance.

 They can charge for this.
-The charges will usually be added to what you owe.
+The charges are usually added to what you owe.

 When the property is sold